IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 ### Step 2: Hands-on tasks
 #### Change the code of the authors Microservice and run the service in a container locally

-#### Step 1:
+_Note:_ That lab does only need Docker and a terminal session on your local machine.

-That lab does only need Docker and a terminal session on your local machine.
+#### Step 1: Open a terminal session on you local machine

 ```sh
 $ cd $ROOT_FOLDER/authors-java-jee